 Upwork – I sustained the first years of my nomadic lifestyle by freelancing on Elance and Odesk (Which is now rebranded as Upwork).
 Register, create an amazing profile, and start bidding for Jobs.
 I now also hire via Upwork, and it is also a great tool for building your business with other talented people around the world.

 WordPress – If you are starting a business of any kind, including a blog, it will probably have a website.
-If you need a quick solution, Wix might be ok, but if your business is serious and will generate revenue, WordPress is simply the best solution.
-It is easy, free, and has a huge community that keeps on generating plugins you can use for your site.
+If you need a quick solution, Wix is a great option to build websites as well, but WordPress is still the best choice since it easy, free, and has a huge community that keeps on generating plugins you can use for your site.

-OneNote or Evernote – Traveling brings incredible amount of ideas, so using a notes app is critical, especially when you are offline.
+OneNote – Traveling brings incredible amount of ideas, so using a notes app is critical, especially when you are offline.
 I recommend OneNote as the best taking notes solution out there.

 Languages

-Pimsleur – I have an online language school, but discovered that, personally, the best way for me to learn languages is by listening to audio recordings while walking (weird, I know).
-Pimsleur has absolutely great products in many languages.
+Pimsleur – I have an online language school, but discovered that, personally, the best way for me to learn languages is by listening to audio.
+Pimsleur has an absolutely great product in many languages.

 50 Languages – Great backup for Pimseleur and, on top of that, its free!
 They also have audio recordings.
 I find these less structured than Pimsleur, but they’re still good.